bcw222/chromium-website/site/chromium-projects/index.md

 ## [Chromium](/Home)

-Chromium is an open-source browser project that aims to build a safer, faster, and more stable way for all users to experience the web.
+Chromium is an open-source web browser project that aims to build a safer, faster, and more stable way for all users to experience the web.
 This site contains design documents, architecture overviews, testing information, and more to help you learn to build and work with the Chromium source code.
+Have a happy new year!

 [![](/chromium-projects/logo_chrome_color_1x_web_32dp.png)](https://www.google.com/chrome)

-Looking for Google Chrome?
+Looking for Google Chrome? logo_chrome_color_1x_web_32dp

 [Download Google Chrome](https://www.google.com/chrome)